 5000 eyes video still

-This new documentary film about the Dark Energy Spectroscopic Instrument (DESI) – which was recently released to planetariums worldwide and had its Bay Area premiere on March 8 – is now available in a ‘flat screen’ format for free viewing on YouTube.
+This documentary film about the Dark Energy Spectroscopic Instrument (DESI), which was released to planetariums worldwide after its Bay Area premiere on March 8, 2023, is available in this ‘flat screen’ format for free viewing on YouTube.